Nimotinnie/stock-analysis-demo/README.md

 # Stock Analysis Demo (Python): Stock Price Trend Analysis
-A Python demo analyzing the stock prices of Apple, Google, Microsoft, and Amazon using `pandas` and `yfinance`.
+A Python demo analyzing the stock prices of Apple, Google, Microsoft, and Amazon using `pandas` and `yfinance`

 A two-page code sample for program supplement, showcasing:
 - Data ingestion from Yahoo Finance (yfinance)